CatalystCode/spk/technical-docs/designs/exceptionHandling.md

 }
 ```

-Reader of the code has a hard time understand why error is ignored.
+Reader of the code has a hard time understanding why error is ignored.

 ## 2. Out of Scope

-This document shall not cover exceptions/errors that are thrown by third parties
+This document shall not cover exceptions/errors that are thrown by third party
 software and/or from Microsoft's client API (e.g. from Azure DevOps).

 ## 3. Proposal